jennmohr/CIS4330/Assignment4.md

 - Physical machines have their own CPU, RAM, etc. therefore can run multiple tasks a lot faster.
 - A physical machine has more secure environment.
   - "The chances of experiencing a data breach while using virtualization is 1 in 4."

 #### How Cloud Aids Microservices
+One way that cloud computing can help microservices is allowing microservice code to be updated at anytime.
+Several teams can work on different functions and modules in order to ensure that the system can be deployed as quickly as possible.
+Because of how easily deployable microservices are, they can be easily deployed on the cloud in order to continuously integrate solutions.
+Deploying microservices on the cloud also allows for applications to be easily scaled, since physical resources aren't required.
+Cloud services can easily determine what resources the microservice needs and exactly how much it costs for it to be maintained.

+Because of all of the other functions typically supported by cloud computing technologies, there are many resources that microservices can take advantage of.
+Nowadays, services like AWS and Azure have direct support for all of the storage, networking, and computing a microservice would have to perform.
+Like the microservice itself, the storage and databases are easily scalable and durable.
+The networking services are also extremely fast, allowing for efficient microservices.
+This makes cloud computing and microservices extremely compatible.